braze-inc/braze-docs/_docs/_hidden/private_betas/api_usage_dashboard.md

 ### Filters

-The dashboard can be filtered to show a more narrow view of REST API traffic for your workspace.
-These filters include:
+Apply filters to narrow the view of REST API traffic for your workspace.
+Available filters include:

 - API endpoint
 - API key